 The David Rubinstein Atrium at Lincoln Center is an open space for public use.
 It offers free Wi-Fi and available tables and chairs.
 Free performances are sometimes hosted in the Atrium, and visitors can purchase food onsite.
 Same-day tickets for Lincoln Center events can be purchased at the Atrium at a discount.

 Jazz lovers can find many performances to enjoy at Lincoln Center.
 Dizzy's Club Coca Cola is a classic jazz club that serves food and drink.
-The Allen Room and the Rose Theater offer jazz performances in a concert hall setting.
+The Appel Room and the Rose Theater offer jazz performances in a concert hall setting.